ddongni/Code-AI-Interpreter/README.md

 ### Keyboard shortcut doesn't work

 - Make sure you're pressing `Cmd+R` on Mac or `Ctrl+R` on Windows/Linux
-- The shortcut only works when you're focused on a code editor
+- The shortcut only works when you're focused on a code editor and have selected some lines
-- You can also use Command Palette: "Code AI Interpreter: Interpret File by Blocks"
+- You can also use Command Palette: "Code AI Interpreter: Interpret Selected Lines"

 ## Requirements